 Cash withdrawals may be made up to a restricted percentage of the net fund value at the time of the withdrawal.
 The withdrawn amounts will not be taken into consideration when calculating the loyalty bonus due on the portfolio.
-Withdrawals may be made after the investment reaches R7,517,000 in value.
+Withdrawals may be made at the discretion of the cessionary (CICL).

-On 16th July 2012 a Deed of Surety and Indemnity was signed ceding this investment portfolio to Constantia Insurance Company Limited in return for a guarantee to the Directorate Mineral Regulation (DMR) for the confirmed amount of R7,517,000.
+On 16th July 2012 a Deed of Surety and Indemnity was signed ceding this investment portfolio to Constantia Insurance Company Limited (CICL) in return for a guarantee to the Directorate Mineral Regulation (DMR) for the confirmed amount of R7,517,000.